adi3e08/supervised_learning/README.md

 # supervised_learning
-Code for different supervised learning tasks, written in Pytorch.
+Code for some supervised learning tasks that I experimented with.